Power Mac G4 Cube: Release and reception

 Rumors of a cube-shaped Apple computer leaked weeks in advance, and some sites posted purported pictures.
 The G4 Cube was announced at Macworld Expo on July 19, 2000, as an end-of-show "one more thing".
 Jobs touted it as combining the power of the Power Mac G4 with a sleek design and miniaturization Apple learned from producing the iMac.
 Alongside the Cube, Apple introduced a new mouse, keyboard, and displays to complement the machine.

 The machine's size and looks were immediately divisive, which Macworld editor Andrew Gore took as an indication that Apple had succeeded in creating a cutting-edge product.
-The design was a point of praise as well as jokes—the computer was compared to a Borg cube, toasters, or a box of Kleenex tissues.
+The design was a point of praise and of jokes, compared to a Borg cube, toasters, or a box of Kleenex tissues.
 Others compared it to the NeXTcube.
 Ive and the design team were so amused by the comparison to a tissue box that they used spare Cube shells for that purpose in their studio.

 Reviews were generally positive.
 Peter H. Lewis, writing for The New York Times, called the computer the most attractive on the market, and that the machine, combined with Apple's displays and peripherals, created "desk sculpture".
 PC Magazine Australia said that after changing the look of computers with the iMac, the G4 Cube had raised the bar for competitors even further.
 Gore called the Cube a work of art that felt more like sculpture than a piece of technology, but noted that one had to live with compromises made in the service of art.
 Walt Mossberg, writing for The Wall Street Journal, called it the "most gorgeous personal computer" that he had ever seen.

-Critics noted that to get easy access to plug and unplug peripherals, users would have to tip the entire machine—risking accidental sleep activation or dropping the slippery plastic computer entirely.
-Macworld found the touch-sensitive power button too sensitive and that they accidentally activated sleep mode regularly.
-They also reported that the stock 5400-rpm hard drive and 64 MB of RAM on the base model slowed the system considerably.
+Critics noted that to get easy access to plug and unplug peripherals, users must tip the entire machine—risking accidental sleep activation or dropping the smooth plastic computer entirely.
+Macworld found the touch-sensitive power button too sensitive and they accidentally activated sleep mode regularly.
+They reported that the stock 5400-rpm hard drive and 64 MB of RAM on the base model slowed the system considerably.

-The Cube won several international design awards on release, as well as PC Magazine's best desktop computer for its Technical Innovation Awards.
-The G4 Cube and its peripherals were acquired and showcased by The Museum of Modern Art alongside other Apple products.
+The Cube won several international design awards on release, and PC Magazine's best desktop computer for its Technical Innovation Awards.
+The G4 Cube and its peripherals were acquired and showcased by The Museum of Modern Art alongside other Apple products, and a Cube is also held in the collections of the American Museum of Natural History and Powerhouse Museum.